skanderbenfredj/Client_Data_Processing/README.md

 - Outputs the processed data to a Parquet file in the client_data/ directory.

 ## Usage
-To run the script, execute the following command:
+To run the script, do the following:

 - bash :
 spark-submit data_processing.py <financial_file_path> <country1,country2>